CoinCheung/GAN-mxnet/README.md

 If deep convolution network models are to be used, one will need to carry out the otherwise comment behavior.

 * Draw the generated pictures
 By assigning the variable 'if_drawing' in the file core/config.py to be 'True', one could see the generated pictures plotted every several iterations.
-The period of plotting can be assigned by the variable 'draw_iter__num'.
+The period of plotting can be assigned by the variable 'draw_iter_num'.

 * Save models periodically
 By default, the models will be saved to the directory of model_export each 5 epoches.
 One could switch off the saving function by assigning the variable if_save_params to be False in the file core/config.py.

+There are also other behaviors supported, one may swich on/off them in the file core/config.py.

 2. Train the network